 At Highway Transport we’re doing our best to keep everyone informed about what we are doing as a company to prevent the spread of COVID-19.
+Things can change quickly, but 72+ years of continuous service shows the strength of our company through trying times.

 Taking Steps to Prevent the Spread of COVID-19